Computational-Mechanics-Materials-Lab/AMPES/README.md

 ### Layer Groups

-AMTech handles functionally graded material (FGM) printing using "layer groups" which are nested YAML variables that allow for the setting of print parameters for different sets of layers.
+AMPES handles functionally graded material (FGM) printing using "layer groups" which are nested YAML variables that allow for the setting of print parameters for different sets of layers.

 The parent `layer_groups` variable can contain a number of groups that configure how individual intervals of layers will be handled.
 An example of a `layer_groups` section configured for two groups of layers is shown below.